 Implementation of MFQS is given below –

-- In queue 1 process executes for 4 units and if it completes in this 4 unit or it gives CPU for I/O operation in this 4 unit then the priority of this process does not change and if it again comes in the ready queue then it again starts its execution in Queue 1.
+- In queue 1 process executes for 4 units and if it completes in these 4 units or it gives CPU for I/O operation in these 4 units then the priority of this process does not change and if it again comes in the ready queue then it again starts its execution in Queue 1.

 - If a process in queue 1 does not complete in 4 units then its priority gets reduced and it shifted to queue 2.